 The notation appears to be: Greetings to Elizabeth & Harold G---, May 19, 1981

 Terrific space age big band Cha Cha record by Hugo Montenegro.
-Montenegro who, later, made a number of ground setting records using the moog which influenced future generations of electronic musicians.
+Montenegro would go on to make a number of trend setting records using the moog which influenced future generations of electronic musicians.
 He also scored the main theme to Sergio Lenone's film, The Good, The Bad And The Ugly.

 Cha Cha Cha